 - I grated the rind from 1 orange and 1 lemon for my jar of sugar.

 - Grate off the rind and spread out the gratings on a sheet of baking parchment over a drying rack/grill rack.

 - Pop the rack in a warm place for a couple of days.
 The airing cupboard, sunny windowsill, above a radiator, on top of the fridge etc.

-Now spoon the dried gratings into a jar of sugar and stir around to make sure it is well combined.
-Pop a tid on the jar and set aside for 2 weeks to really let those flavours develop.
+- Now spoon the dried gratings into a jar of sugar and stir around to make sure it is well combined.
+Pop a lid on the jar and set aside for a week to really let those flavours develop.